 P3: Personal Passion Project

 Our P3 (Personal Passion Project) program provides an opportunity for middle school students to engage in projects designed by them!
-Twice a week students have time in the schedule where they work with a teacher/ coach and an expert mentor on a project entirely chosen by the student.
+Students have time in their weekly schedule where they work with a teacher/ coach and an expert mentor on a project entirely chosen by the student.

 Students have time to dive even more deeply into their chosen topic during a special week in January: Experience Week.